Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

-Help for Hearing Loss
+Possible Help for Hearing Loss

 I've had sensorineural hearing loss for many years.
 My hearing aids provide some help, but a better way of dealing with the disorder would be wonderful.
 The stem cell studies interest me not only because I enjoy exploring the latest human biology research but also because the results of the research might one day help me.

-Parts of the Ear and the Transmission of Sound Vibrations
+Parts of the Ear and Their Functions

 There are three parts to the ear: the outer, middle, and inner ear.
 Hearing loss can occur due to a problem in any of these areas.

 The visible part of the outer ear is called the pinna or auricle.
 The pinna collects sound vibrations and directs them along the ear canal, which is also called the auditory canal.
 The eardrum or tympanic membrane is located at the end of the ear canal.
 The vibrations hit the eardrum and cause it to vibrate.